RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 Let us see what the above means:

 - The first column lists permissions on the file/folder.
+(We will see what this means in the next section.)
 - The second column shows number of links to it.
 - The third one shows the user who owns it.
 - The fourth one shows the group that owns the file.